Updated: June 26, 2022

 For sole proprietorships and partnerships, you can register with the Department of Trade and Industry (DTI).
 For corporations, you must register with the Securities and Exchange Commission (SEC).

 Once registered, acquire a barangay clearance in the city where your business is located at, along with the mayor’s permit and BIR certificate.

 My business partner and I did most of the work during our startup days.
 But now, we have people who do the work for us, especially the printing itself.

 Once you’ve learned how the business should run, it’s time to duplicate yourself and hire staff to scale your operations.
-You can start by getting daily workers, and eventually promote them into regular employees.
+You can start by getting daily workers, and eventually promote them to regular employees.

 Also, if you’re looking for shirt suppliers and you’re based in Metro Manila, then check out Juan Luna St. in Divisoria.
 It’s a great place to buy them in bulk.

-Lastly, remember that shirts are bought because of its quality and design.
+Lastly, remember that shirts are bought because of their quality and design.
 So it’s important to know who your target market is, so you can satisfy their exact needs when it comes to buying a shirt.